Old Head Beach, Mayo: Parking, Swimming & Safety

 It has a beautiful secluded setting, with Croagh Patrick’s peak dominating the landscape to the east.

-This beach is well worth a visit for so many reasons, and this post is going to outline in detail why we believe this underrated beach is one of the best beaches in Mayo.
+This beach is well worth a visit for many reasons, and here we’re going to outline in detail why we believe this underrated beach is one of the best beaches in Mayo.

 Location